aperturerobotics/cli/docs/examples/flags.md

 #### Values from the Environment

-You can also have the default value set from the environment via `EnvVars`.  e.g.
+You can specify environment variables that can provide default values for flags using the `EnvVars` field (a slice of strings).

 <!-- {
   "args": ["&#45;&#45;help"],